pranay-legrand/tryactions/README.md

 ```

-4. Change the variable ISO_NAME in `test.config` to our ISO file name.
+4. Change the variable ISO_NAME & ISO_ISO_URL in `test.config` to our ISO file name.
+5.

 ## How to start

 Run command `npm run all` or `npm start` to

-- generate the virtual machine and start it to run IDM system on a IP
+- download Iso file and generate virtual disk then from it generate the virtual machine and start it to run IDM system on a IP
 - download the OpenAPI spec files from the demo system
 - generate all required clients
 - run all tests
+- Cleanup tmp files and vm created

 ```sh
 npm run all